Sylius/AdminOrderCreationPlugin/README.md

 ## Installation

+#### Beware!

+> This installation instruction assumes that you're using Symfony Flex.
+If you don't, take a look at the [legacy installation instruction](docs/legacy_installation.md).
+However, we strongly encourage you to use Symfony Flex, it's much quicker! :)

 1. Require plugin with composer:

     ```bash
     composer require sylius/admin-order-creation-plugin
     ```

+    > Remember to allow community recipes with `composer config extra.symfony.allow-contrib true` or during plugin installation process

 2. Copy Sylius templates overridden in plugin to your templates directory (e.g `templates/bundles/`):